luismsgomes/qtlm/doc/ReadMe.txt

     qtleap list

-This will fetch an updated list of snapshots from the share server for the current $QTLEAP_CONF.
+This will fetch an updated list of snapshots from the share server for the current $QTLM_CONF.
 The list is presented as follows:

     ------------------------------------------------------------------------
      Snapshot      | en2pt | pt2en | Description